Written by: Michael Cole-Fontayn | EMEA Chairman, BNY Mellon

 Cancer Research UK views collaboration as a key to innovation, a value we share.
 For over 230 years, we have brought this same spirit of collaboration and innovation to our business.

 Today, we are as invested in the future of finance as we are in the communities in which our 50,000 colleagues around the globe live and work.
-We know that our success as an organisation is built on pulling together with our partners to achieve an outcome greater than the sum of our parts.
+We know that our success as an organization is built on pulling together with our partners to achieve an outcome greater than the sum of our parts.

 Just as we helped to change the course of rowing history in 2015 when we welcomed the women’s crews to the event, we hope this form of corporate sponsorship will become more common place with other companies also choosing to make corporate sponsorships drivers of change for good in their communities.